mechazoidal/cmake_cookbook/minizip/README.md

 # Minizip
 [Minizip](http://www.winimage.com/zLibDll/minizip.html) is a simple ZIP-file library, using zlib. zlib is part of almost every OS distribution, while minizip is not.
 Unlike other CMake-ready libraries, Minizip packages come with pkg-config files, so the `find_package` call will not work.
 Here we show how to use pkg-config from CMake, along with why it's not preferred.

+Since the executables are relatively small, we also demonstrate a simple usage of CPack to package them for other distributions.

 ## Requirements

 Linux: